anatolyZader/vc-3/backend/business_modules/ai/ai.md

 The `aiController.js` file contains the main logic for processing AI-related requests, including:

 - Loading and formatting the API specification summary.
-- Loading and incorporating the application wiki content.
+- Loading and incorporating the application docs content.
-- Building the context for the AI processing, which includes the code chunks, API specification summary, and wiki content.
+- Building the context for the AI processing, which includes the code chunks, API specification summary, and docs content.

 ## Key Functionalities